phalouvas/doc2sys/README.md

 This will install the poppler-utils package which includes pdftotext

 #### Installation of OCR input modules
-An tesseract wrapper is included in auto language mode.
+A tesseract wrapper is included in auto language mode.
 It will test your input files against the languages installed on your system.
 To use it tesseract and imagemagick needs to be installed. tesseract supports multiple OCR engine modes.
 By default the available engine installed on the system will be used.

 Languages: tesseract-ocr recognize more than 100 languages For Linux users, you can often find packages that provide language packs: